cawley/phase_array/bin/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
-# Anokiwave AWS-0103 Beamformer Calibration
+# Anokiwave AWS-0103 Beamformer Calibration, Binary Representation

 ## Overview
 This repository contains Python implementations of several metaheuristic search algorithms for calibrating an Anokiwave AWS-0103 beamformer.
 The algorithms are general-purpose search algorithms and do not include any beamforming-specific knowledge or physics.